 Here is a visual explanation of how to do the measuring:

-Unlike the tail, if the nose of the saddle is too wide it can be bothersome or even painful, especially for someone with bulky thighs.
+To avoid pain and chafing at the thighs (especially if you have strong thighs), pay attention to the width and the length of the nose of the saddle.
 The edges of the saddle will rub against the thighs which can lead to chafing.

 Best saddle based on riding style

 Wider and rounder saddles are for more upright riding positions.
 They provide better support for your body.
-Whereas narrower and flater saddles are for more aggressive and forward leaning positions.
-Generally speaking a rounder saddle is more useful for those who tend to keep the same riding position in a somewhat upright position.
+Whereas narrower and flatter saddles are for more aggressive and forward-leaning positions.
+Generally speaking, a rounder saddle is more useful for those who tend to keep the same riding position in a somewhat upright position.